 The original deal included not only the 25,000-seat stadium, but also affordable housing options, a school, hotel and stores.
-The total (privately-financed) development project would have cost over $1 billion.
-The new space would have been right down the road from where the NYC F.C. team currently plays at Yankee Stadium.
+The total (privately-financed) development project would have cost over $1 billion and would have been right down the road from where the NYC F.C. team currently plays at Yankee Stadium.

-Now, according to a press release, the 25,000-capacity venue is set to be built in the Willets Point neighborhood in Queens.
+Though this changed in November of last year, when NYC Mayor Adams announced that the 25,000-capacity venue was now set to be built in the Willets Point neighborhood of Queens.

 The project will still be privately funded and will also include over 40,000-square-feet of public open space, a hotel, and retail shops that will create new jobs for community residents.